-To ensure an efficient course of language study, the Department of Languages, Literatures and Cultures requires a language placement test or interview for all students who plan to study a language with which they are familiar prior to enrollment at Seton Hall.
+To ensure an efficient course of language study, the Department of Languages, Literatures and Cultures requires a language placement test and/or interview for all students who plan to study a language with which they are familiar prior to enrollment at Seton Hall.

 Language placement testing benefits students by: